Skip to main content

 }

-Restart your MCP client.
+Restart your MCP client so the new configuration is picked up.
 Your API tools are now available to the AI agent.

 See the full guide at Connecting to AI Agents for transport options, virtual environments, and troubleshooting.